“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 1. Create & upload product feeds

-Generating a product feed is the most basic functionality that all tools will take care off.
+Generating a product feed for Google Shopping is the most basic functionality that all tools will take care off.
 They integrate with your store, take all your product information and put it into the right format for Google Merchant Center.

 With some tools you’ll have to go into Google Merchant Center and upload the feed yourself, but other will also automate the uploading of the feed.